-With most of north Texas in some stage of drought and water use regulations, it’s more important than ever for us to seek out ways to conserve this precious resource.
+Until recently, most of north Texas was in some stage of drought and water use regulations, making it’s more important than ever for us to seek out ways to conserve this precious resource.

 The government’s EPA estimates that the average family of four uses 146,000 gallons of water per year, at a cost of $700.
 With just a few small changes, however, that cost could drop by as much as 28%.
 Learn more about water from the EPA

 You’ll save on more than just your water bill, too.
 You may save on Collin County taxes.

 This is because water management is often handled at the municipal level and as water usage grows, so does the need for costly investment in water treatment and delivery systems.
 Less usage means lower costs.

 You’ll also enjoy lower home energy bills.
 25 percent of a home’s energy bill is used to heating water for home use.

 So, with these benefits in mind, here are a few ways to cut your household water usage.

 In Collin County of course we all think first of our lawn, landscape and trees, served by sprinkler systems.
 The North Texas Municipal Water District (NTMWD) says that sprinkler systems account for 60% of the District water usage.
 This is certainly the main restriction.
 Check your sprinkler or irrigation system, readjust or replace sprinkler heads.
 Currently lawns and landscapes in McKinney where I live, can be watered no more than one day per week.